joe-of-all-trades/fstack/README.md

 # fstack

 FSTACK merging images of mutiple focal planes into one in-focus image.
+This script is a polished version of the codes posted at this link : http://www.magiclantern.fm/forum/index.php?topic=11886.0 It works on the sample dataset found at the link as well.
+For each dataset, parameter has to be tuned carefully.

+Input must be a cell array of images taken at different focal planes, with each cell containing a single color or grayscale image.

 edofimg = fstack(img) merges img, an img array containing grayscale or color images acquired at mutiple focal distance, into one all-in-focus